3.3. Basic Measurement Operation

 Lock-In Mode

-In lock-in mode, the M81-SSM will detect signals that are coherent with the configured reference signal.
+In lock-in mode, the M81-SSM detects signals that are coherent with the configured reference signal.
 For more information about the underlying concepts of lock-in operation, see section Lock-In Amplifier Background.

 Display